How a ‘Climate Emergency’ Could Harness Wartime Powers for the Energy Transition

-There’s a real conversation over the label in the US -- and it could have a very real impact on what the president can do.
+There’s a real conversation over the label in the U.S. — and it could have a very real impact on what the president can do.

 This has been a growing priority for environmental groups.
 Grist reported that in December, more than 380 of them sent a letter to Joe Biden’s transition team, urging him to issue an executive order mobilizing the National Emergencies Act.

-And now, Rep. Earl Blumenauer and Rep. Alexandria Ocasio-Cortez in the House and Sen. Bernie Sanders in the Senate among others just introduced The National Climate Emergency Act of 2021,
+And now, Rep. Earl Blumenauer and Rep. Alexandria Ocasio-Cortez in the House and Sen. Bernie Sanders in the Senate, among others, just introduced The National Climate Emergency Act of 2021.

-Then: what could be the counter-impact?
+What could be the counter-impact?
 Changes across the energy economy are set to accelerate.
-If we don’t do it correctly, are we facing a “Yellow Vest” protest movement like we saw recently in France?
+If we don’t do it correctly, are we facing a “Yellow Vest” protest movement like those in France?

-And last: a new study shows that some cities are grossly under-reporting their carbon emissions.
+And finally, a new study shows that some cities are grossly under-reporting their carbon emissions.
 Do cities even have the resources to measure them properly?

 Resources:

-- Grist: AOC, Sanders, and Blumenauer press Biden to declare a ‘climate emergency’
+- Grist: AOC, Sanders, and Blumenauer Press Biden To Declare a ‘Climate Emergency’

 - Vice: AOC and Bernie Are Teaming Up to Get Biden to Declare Climate Change a National Emergency